 Many times patients need to be transported from one healthcare facility to another.
 Moving patients is an important task that requires great care.
 It often demands the help of several team members who have expertise in different areas.
 Having a team member that is a Respiratory Therapist can be important in many situations.
 Making sure the patient maintains normal respiratory activity during the move is a key indicator of how they are doing.

 These are just a few examples of the types of jobs and tasks that Respiratory Therapists may have.
+Want to know if you’re the right person for the job?
+Read more about a few traits that respiratory therapists can have!
 If you’re interested in learning more about how to become a Respiratory Therapist, contact us.
 We can answer any questions you may have and help you get started on your training and education to become a Respiratory Therapist!